pcaston/OpenPeerPower.github.io/source/_integrations/sensor.markdown

 ---
 title: Sensor
-description: Instructions on how to setup your sensors with Home Assistant.
+description: Instructions on how to setup your sensors with Open Peer Power.
 ha_category:
   - Sensor
 ha_release: 0.7